 Note to Parents

-For Fun...After spending time traveling as a military wife, Allison & her husband, Dr. Chad Winters live in Shawnee, KS.
-In her free time, Allison enjoys spending time with her family, reading, participating in various church activities, and playing with her dogs, Sandy and Sassy.
+After spending time traveling as a military wife, Allison & her husband, Dr. Chad Winters, live in Shawnee, KS.
+In her free time, Allison enjoys spending time with her family, reading, cooking, and playing with her dogs, Sydney and Sassy.